-Emulate Inc closes $82M Series E to fund expansion of “organ-on-a-chip” products – TechCrunch
+Emulate Inc. closes $82M Series E to fund expansion of ‘organ-on-a-chip’ products – TechCrunch

 From Corbett’s perspective, he says the FDA has proved “very receptive” to data collected on these platforms.

 There is evidence the company has worked closely with the FDA in the past.
-In 2020, for instance, Emulate entered into a Cooperative Research and Development Agreement (CRADA), with the FDA.
+In 2020, for instance, Emulate entered into a Cooperative Research and Development Agreement (CRADA) with the FDA.
 A CRADA agreement allows a non-federal collaborator to provide funding and equipment for a research project conducted at an FDA laboratory.
 The FDA provides no funding, but does allow for the collaborator to license intellectual property developed during such projects.

 Through this program, Emulate’s lung chips were used in COVID-19 research.
-The brain chip, liver, and intestine chips were also used for individual research projects.
+The brain chip, liver and intestine chips were also used for individual research projects.

-FDA collaboration aside there’s also been regulatory movement that could favor companies pursuing organ chips.
-For instance, the FDA Modernization Act of 2021, introduced in Congress in April, which would allow the FDA to use “alternative testing methods to animal testing” to evaluate safety and efficacy of drugs.
+FDA collaboration aside, there’s also been regulatory movement that could favor companies pursuing organ chips.
+For instance, the FDA Modernization Act of 2021, introduced in Congress in April, would allow the FDA to use “alternative testing methods to animal testing” to evaluate safety and efficacy of drugs.
 The bill specifically includes organs on chips in its definition of a non-clinical test or study.

 “If the Modernization Act goes through, it’s clearly spelled out,” says Corbett.